 Politics is all about words.
 The right words can inspire people to change the world, ruining a career.
 In this blog post, we’ll look at some of the most powerful political speeches throughout history and explore the power of words in politics.
 Stay tuned – it’s going to be a fascinating ride!

 Political writing is writing that is related to politics.
 This includes pieces written by or on political groups, candidates, parties, and government agencies.

 Political writing is the art of writing in support of a political cause.

-Political writing is a type of nonfiction that presents an opinion or interpretation on political issues.
+Political writing is nonfiction that presents an opinion or interpretation of political issues.
 It can be in speeches, position papers, or editorials.